Lake Washington Institute of Technology (LWTech) is committed to sustainability, in our classroom buildings and on our surrounding grounds.

 Commute Trip Reduction: providing bus passes.

-Purchase fuel efficient and environmentally friendly vehicles: 4 hybrid vehicles part of LWTech's fleet (2 Toyota Prius, 1 Ford @Max, 1 Ford Escape).
+Purchase fuel efficient and environmentally friendly vehicles.
+This includes hybrid vehicles as part of LWTech's fleet.

 Alternate and flexible work schedules and locations.